deltachat/message-parser/spec.md

 #### Format

 - format should follow standards (as time of writing the current implementation is still fairly dumb)
-- trailing `.` is not part of the email address and should not be parsed with it.
+- `.`-s are a part of the email address, but trailing ones are removed.

 <a name="mentions" id="mentions"></a>